DiriiMQ/diriimq.github.io/_posts/2024-11-5-Acsenda-CTF-Challenge.md

 In `config/initializers/assets.rb`, the `secret_file` is placed in a random directory inside the source code.
 So the format payload will be `....//<directory>/secret_file` which is passed to the `:img` parameter. (e.g `"https://hello-anya.fly.dev/?img=....//abc/secret_file"`)

 So I wrote a Python script to bruteforce the directory for the `secret_file`.
+This script should placed in the root directory of the source code to get all the possible directories.

 ```python
 import os, requests